 HOW TO GET GIGS

-Repetitive Strain Injury is a work-related injury that usually (but not exclusively!) occurs in the upper areas of the body.
+Repetitive Strain Injury (RSI) is a work-related injury that usually (but not exclusively!) occurs in the upper areas of the body.
 It is commonly found in typists, sportsmen and women, and those who continuously carry out repetitive tasks.

 RSI is a particular problem for musicians, as they are especially susceptible while practicing their instrument, often repeating the same part over and over again to perfect their skills.